meng-kiat/Excel-to-mySQL-Course/README.md

-# Coursera-Excel-to-MySQL-Analytic-Techniques-for-Business-Specialization-Archive
+# Coursera-Excel-to-MySQL

-Record of deliverables for the course
+Analytic-Techniques-for-Business-Specialization-Archive: A record of my deliverables for the course